Janakan: Plot

-Vishwam, a man who has murdered three monsters who raped his only daughter Seetha / Anu, a college-going girl.
-Anu is raped by her boyfriend and his uncles after he cheats her and forces her to home.
-She is raped for a few days and killed.
+Vishwanathan is a man who murdered three people who raped his only daughter Seetha alias Anu, a college-going girl.
+Anu is raped by her boyfriend Reji and his uncle's Kuttiyachan and ACP Vikraman after he cheats her and forces her to come to their house.
+She is raped for a few days and gets killed by Vikraman in the hospital, through carbon dioxide poisoning.

-Suryanarayanan, an advocate who comes to the Viswam's rescue.
+Suryanarayanan, is an advocate who comes to the Vishwam's rescue.
 Surya is one of the best lawyers in the country and is known to have a way with words.
 Suryanarayanan takes it upon himself to release Vishwam from the clutches of the judiciary, because he is convinced of the man's justice.

-Monai and Pazhani are Vishwam's accomplices, who accompany him to visit Suryanarayanan.
+Monai and Pazhani are Vishwam's friends, who accompany him to visit Suryanarayanan.
 The rest of the story is how Suryanarayanan saves Viswam and his friends from punishment.

 Cast

 Production

 Director N. R. Sanjeev, also known as Saji Paravoor, had previously worked on movies like Mazha (2000), Makante Achan (2009), Sethurama Iyer CBI (2004), Mahasamudram, Nerariyan CBI (2005) and Yes Your Honour (2006), and had assisted several well-known directors.
 The script was written by S. N. Swami, known for his thriller screenplays.
-Sajeev Shanker was the cinematographer and editing was done by B. Murali.
+Sajeev Shanker was the cinematographer, and editing was done by B. Murali.
 The music was composed by music director M. Jayachandran and lyrics were by Gireesh Puthenchery.
 Mahadevan Thampi was the still photographer of this movie.
+Malayalam Serial actress Sree Kutty stated through her YouTube channel that she was actually called for the daughter role.
+Unfortunately, she rejected the role as she had already signed as a heroine for Tamil film.

 Janakan was filmed in Thiruvananthapuram and surrounding areas in Kerala.